 Electronics need sensors to gain clues about the physical world.
 Adafruit is developing a new board called Clue, which comes with (almost) every sensor type you might want to use.
 In addition to being an all-in-one sensing platform, the Clue's form factor, size, and pin-compatibility make it a spiritual successor to the BBC micro:bit.

 The Clue's nRF52840 Cortex-M4 is a significant upgrade compared to the micro:bit's M0-based processor.
-The M4 is the same BLE-enabled processor used on other Adafruit boards, like the Circuit Playground, so expect Arduino IDE compatibility and extensive CircuitPython support.
-Adafruit estimates support for Microsoft's MakeCode will take about a year.
+The M4 is the same BLE-enabled processor used on other Adafruit boards, like the Circuit Playground, so you can expect Arduino IDE compatibility and extensive CircuitPython support.
+Adafruit also hopes to add support for Microsoft's MakeCode, though no ETA at this time.

 On-board there is a 1.3" 240x240 display, two buttons, and an array of sensors.
-Sensing capabilities include a 6-axis motion sensor, light level (lux), color, microphone, humidity, temperature, and barometric pressure.
-If those sensors are not enough, there is a STEMMA (4-pin JST PH) connector that extends the Clue's capabilities.
+Sensing capabilities include an STMicro series 9-DoF motion sensor, light level (lux), color, microphone, humidity, temperature, and barometric pressure.
+If those sensors are not enough, there is a Qwiic / STEMMA QT connector that extends the Clue's capabilities.
 (We hope Tom Anderson's sensor scope code will support the Clue!)

 Adafruit has not released details like cost and availability yet.
 During the preview of the board, Lady Ada mentioned there are a couple of revisions that need to be made before going to production.
 As you can imagine, we at Hackster News are eagerly awaiting its introduction.